clusterlink-net/clusterlink/website/content/en/docs/main/concepts/policies.md

 Access policies allow users and administrators fine-grained control over which client workloads may access which service.
 This is an important security mechanism for applying [micro-segmentation][], which is a basic requirement of [zero-trust][] systems.
-Another zero-trust principle, "Deny by default / Allow by exception", is also addressed by ClusterLink's access policies: a connection without an explicit policy allowing it, will be dropped.
+Another zero-trust principle, "Deny by default / Allow by exception," is also addressed by ClusterLink's access policies: a connection without an explicit policy allowing it, will be dropped.
 Access policies can also be used for enforcing corporate security rules, as well as segmenting the fabric into trust zones.